elibus/puppet-oracle_webgate/README.markdown

 ##Usage

 The module does not require any special configuration besides what just showed.
-If you are using puppet 3.0+ you can take the most out of the hiera integration saving your certificates in your hiera data folder, something like this:
+If you are using puppet 3.0+ you can take the most out of the hiera integration installing the hiera-file backend.
+An example might shade some light:

-      common/
+ - Leave the `oracle_webgate::*` variable undefined
+ - Create a hiera structure like the following:
+        /etc/puppet/hiera/data/default
+          oracle_webgate.d/
             oracle_webgate::certFile
             oracle_webgate::keyFile
             oracle_webgate::chainFile
+ - Hiera searches for a file called `oracle_webgate.d/oracle_webgate::certFile` in your hiera data folder providing the file content as content for the variable

+ The outcome is... the file is copied on the client!

 ##Reference